 Ballots:

-Please fill out the ballot completely; choose a winning team, assign speaker points and ranks.
-Give reasons for your decision and SIGN/CONFIRM your ballot.
-Please write/type comments you have on the bottom sheets.
+Please fill out the online ballot completely; choose a winning team, assign speaker points and ranks.
+Give reasons for your decision and submit your ballot.
+Please write/type comments you have in the available space.
 You should be sure to write/type a brief reason for your decision on the ballot (for example, "The Government's argument about equality of opportunity was not refuted by the Opposition").
-Further comments are appreciated.
+Further/detailed comments are appreciated.

 Assign 24.0 to 30.0 speaker points to each debater based on how well they spoke in the round.
 Some guidelines for giving speaker points: